 1) Keep a small bucket in the washing machine area for dirty cloth storage.
-You don’t want to leave them sitting for days on end, but it helps to consolidate them for when you are done cleaning and ready to run a cycle.
+You don’t want to leave dirty cloths sitting for days on end, but it helps to consolidate them for when you are done cleaning and ready to run a cycle.

-2) Place a small enclosed basket either on top of the washing machine or under the kitchen sink to store cleaning tools and supplies which DON’T belong in the bathroom.
+2) Place a small enclosed basket either on top of the washing machine or under the kitchen sink to store cleaning tools and supplies that DON’T belong in the bathroom.
 If you have extra space and can store some in the bathroom, do it.
-If not, keep the sponges and brushes for the bathroom in a separate container so you aren’t cross contaminating.
-Labeling might also help.
-I like the enclosed basket so that you can use the container as a makeshift ‘bucket’ if needed.
+If not, keep the sponges and brushes for the bathroom in a separate container, so you aren’t cross-contaminating (labeling helps here!).
+I like the enclosed basket so that you can use the container as a makeshift bucket if needed.
 Otherwise, a cleaning caddy would also be a great solution.